niksilver/BSCL/README.txt

 I've included the ScalaTest jar in the lib directory, but I'll assume you have Scala (I'm running 2.9.2) and sbt, the simple build tool.

-You can run tests by starting up sbt at the top level and typing test
+You can run tests by going into the top level directory, starting sbt and then typing: test

-They all pass, in both versions.
+All all pass, in both versions.

 Implementation notes: